quicwg/ops-drafts/draft-ietf-quic-manageability.md

 QUIC, since acknowledgment signaling is carried inside QUIC's encrypted payload, and ACK manipulation is impossible.
-Specifically, heuristics attempting to distinguish ACK-only packets from payload-carrying packets based on packet size are likely to fail, and are emphatically NOT RECOMMENDED.
+Specifically, heuristics attempting to distinguish ACK-only packets from payload-carrying packets based on packet size are very likely to fail.

 ## Quality of Service handling and ECMP